LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 ``RAJA::kernel`` Variants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-RAJA provides mechanisms to tile loops and use *local arrays* in kernels so that algorithm patterns like the kernel above can be implemented with RAJA.
-A ``RAJA::LocalArray`` type specifies an object whose memory is created inside a kernel using a statement type in a RAJA kernel execution policy.
+The ``RAJA::kernel`` interface provides mechanisms to tile loops and use *local arrays* in kernels so that algorithm patterns like the C-style kernel above can be implemented with RAJA.
+When, using ``RAJA::kernel``, a ``RAJA::LocalArray`` type specifies an object whose memory is created inside a kernel using a statement type in a RAJA kernel execution policy.
 The local array data is only usable within the kernel.
 See :ref:`local_array-label` for more information.

 ``RAJA::kernel`` methods also support loop tiling statements which determine the number of tiles needed to perform an operation based on tile size and